pfren1998/SELINA/docs/source/prepare.md

 ### Preprocess of query data

 In addition to the training data, you also need to preprocess the query data.
-This step is to fit your data to our pre-trained models.
-Make the gene match and do some normalization.
+This step is to normalize your data and match the genes with the pretrained model.
 We support 3 formats of input: `plain`,`h5` and `mtx`.
-The plain format means the the expression file is a matrix where each row is a gene and each column is a cell.
+The plain format is a gene by cell matrix.
 The full list of preprocessing commands is shown as below:

 ```
 usage: selina preprocess [-h] [--format {h5,mtx,plain}] [--matrix MATRIX]